asvd/jailed/README.md

 The code is executed as a *plugin*, a special instance running in a web-worker inside a sandboxed frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).

+In a web-browser environment the sandbox is created in a local iframe, so that you don't need to host it on a separate (sub)domain.

 You can use Jailed to: